brendt/stitcher.io/src/content/blog/2020-05-13-attributes-in-php-8.md

 }
 ```

-With that in mind, it's clear why `Reflection*::getAttributes()` returns an array, so let's look at how its output can be filtered.
+With that in mind, it's clear why `<hljs type>Reflection*</hljs>::<hljs prop>getAttributes</hljs>()` returns an array, so let's look at how its output can be filtered.

-Say you're parsing controller routes, you're only interested in the `Route` attribute.
+Say you're parsing controller routes, you're only interested in the `<hljs type>Route</hljs>` attribute.
 You can easily pass that class as a filter:

 ```php
 $attributes = $reflectionClass-><hljs prop>getAttributes</hljs>(<hljs type>Route</hljs>::class);
 ```

 The second parameter changes how that filtering is done.
-You can pass in `ReflectionAttribute::IS_INSTANCEOF`, which will return all attributes implementing a given interface.
+You can pass in `<hljs type>ReflectionAttribute</hljs>::<hljs prop>IS_INSTANCEOF</hljs>`, which will return all attributes implementing a given interface.

 For example, say you're parsing container definitions, which relies on several attributes, you could do something like this: